samuelkhor97/Google-Drive-Inspector/README.md

 their Google Drive account to access the team drives in which they are the drive members.

 ## Developers Usage
-`startserver.bat` will run the `main.py` which spawn a server instance on `localhost:7878` and open that page.
+`serverstart.bat` will run the `main.py` which spawn a server instance on `localhost:7878` and open that page.
 **To work on it**
 Page to be viewed directly at *.tpl* (See index.tpl for example)
 Static file should be put under `web/static/` and access through `/static/<filename>`